 LEADTOOLS completely supports JBIG and JBIG2 compression and decompression for bitonal, grayscale, and color image data.
-Additionally, LEADTOOLS supports multi-resolution JBIG technology that stores multiple resolutions of the image data without any extra storage overhead.
+Additionally, LEADTOOLS supports multi-resolution JBIG technology that stores multiple resolutions of the image data without any additional storage overhead.

-JBIG and JBIG2 offer outstanding compression ratios for all bit depths, but is an exceptional choice for 1-bit (bitonal) images, outperforming both LZW and TIFF CCITT Group 4.
+JBIG and JBIG2 offer outstanding compression ratios for all bit depths, but is an exceptional choice for 1-bit (bitonal) images, outperforming LZW and TIFF CCITT Group 4.

 Overview of LEADTOOLS JBIG and JBIG2 Image Compression SDK Technology